dsab123/content/blogposts/about-this-site.md

 <br>

 ## Why Blog?
 I've had this blog up in some form or another since 2015, and it’s served me well to that end.
-On the prior incarnation of this [about page](http://old-danielsabbaghcom-website.s3-website-us-east-1.amazonaws.com/blog/2015/why-blog/), I said that my writing was mainly for me and my career, not for you:
+On the prior incarnation of this <a href="http://old-danielsabbaghcom-website.s3-website-us-east-1.amazonaws.com/blog/2015/why-blog/" target="_blank">about page</a>, I said that my writing was mainly for me and my career, not for you:
 <br>

 <img src="bed18732698d622b90b9500ebc9c0fc5.jpg" class="post-image" alt="image of old about page" title="Beware the font whiplash and incoherent short sentences">